augusstt06/loa_market/README.md

 - **Info Widget (정보)**

   - Currently, there is not much data in the database, so daily price changes are displayed.
-  - In the future, we plan to display data at weekly intervals.
+  - In the future, I plan to display data at weekly intervals.

 ## API